CyVerse-learning-materials/chipseq_tutorial/step4.rst

 **Postprocessing- ChIP quality assessment**
 --------------------------------------------

 The quality of a ChIP experiment largely depends on the specificity of the antibody and the degree of enrichment achieved in the affinity precipitation step.
-In this section, we will use ChIPQC R package to calculate cross-correlation and FrIP score to assess quality of your ChIP.
+In this section, we will use ChIPQC R package to calculate cross-correlation and FrIP score to assess quality of our ChIP data.
 FRiP stands for Fraction of Reads in Peaks.
-As per ENCODE guidelines, FRiP% values around 5% or higher generally reflect successful enrichment (Landt et al, 2012).
+As per ENCODE guidelines, FRiP% values around 5% or higher generally reflect successful enrichment (Landt et al., 2012).

 ----